 The Well-Adjusted Child: The Social Benefits of Homeschooling: The number one question most homeschoolers face is the “socialization” question.
 This book puts that question in a new light.
 What does is really mean to be socialized?
 Is true socialization really found only in schools?
 I’m always encouraged when I read this book — maybe I’m not really “ruining” my children! 😉

-100 Top Picks for Homeschool Curriculum: Choosing the Right Curriculum and Approach for Your Child’s Learning Style: Although this book is several years old, and there are quite a few new curriculum options since it was first released, I still love the way Cathy Duffy leads you to find the best approach for each of your children as individual learners (*update: it looks like the book has been revised).
+100 Top Picks for Homeschool Curriculum: Choosing the Right Curriculum and Approach for Your Child’s Learning Style: Although this book is several years old, and there are quite a few new curriculum options since it was first released, I still love the way Cathy Duffy leads you to find the best approach for each of your children as individual learners (*update: you might just want to visit her website as the book is out of print…and overpriced right now).
 There are helpful charts, questionnaires, and more (I recommend the print version and not the Kindle version).
 This is an extremely helpful guide for figuring out your teaching style, your child’s learning style, and your philosophy of education.

 5) Attend a homeschool convention.